Anessen/PSFalcon/Installation,-Upgrade-and-Removal.md

 prompted to update your NuGet package to interact with the PowerShell Gallery.
 This is the method that the gallery uses to install modules and is required to use it.

-If you're running an older version of PSFalcon, you must include the `-Force` parameter to verify that you'd like to install the latest version alongside the old version.
+If you're running an older version of PSFalcon, you must include the `Force` parameter to verify that you'd like to install the latest version alongside the old version.
 You can use `Uninstall-Module -Name PSFalcon -AllVersions` to remove all existing versions of the module.